In this piece you'll learn

 - Build a social following (e.g. work with influencers).

-- Use Amazon’s business reports.
+- Use Amazon’s business reports and FBA dashboards.

 - Optimize your listings.